WigglyMuffin/SNDScripts/Scripts/Overseer/README.md

 ## Disclaimer

 **IMPORTANT:** Overseer directly modifies the Auto Retainer configuration file.
+But it does keep constant backups for you to restore if anything happens.
+See [Backup](#backup-system) section for more info

 By using Overseer, you acknowledge and accept the following:

 1. Overseer's modifications will affect Auto Retainer's behaviour.
 2. You are solely responsible for any issues, data loss, or unintended consequences arising from Overseer's use.